apelade/sto/README.md

 ### Design ###
 #### Server ####
-- Express server is defined in app.coffee and connects url paths to execute functions in route files.
+- Express server is defined in app.coffee and connects url paths to execute functions in route files, which generate pages and redirects in response.
-- Routes files handling get and post of common mogoose model CRUD ops are included in a loop, standardized toward automated generation of routes.
+- Multiple routes files handle get and post of common Mongoose model CRUD ops.
-- Routes take the "action" defined by the route path, such as "save" on post of /item/add, and render pages in response, forms and redirects.
+- These are standardized toward possible future automation.
 - These CRUD routes (and others) enforce login by using the optional checkUser middleware function.
-- Forms post action values containing original destination, for the purpose of redirect on successful login.
+- Login form posts action values containing original destination, to redirect on successful login.
+- Rudimentary login currently has one implied role of admin for all users.

 #### Client ####
 - Client application skeleton is defined by layout.jade template includes.